azer/go-flickr/README.md

 ## go-flickr-client

-A minimalistic client for Go
+A minimalistic Flickr API client for Go

 ```go
 import (